ljmukdev/autorestock-microservices-frontend/QUICK_SETUP.md

 1. Get your API Gateway URL from Railway dashboard
 2. Visit the URL in your browser
-3. You should see your StockPilot frontend
+3. You should see your AutoRestock frontend
 4. Test the navigation and API calls

 ## 📁 What's Included